awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 1. Accept the invitation to bring the shared account back into the organization\.
 Do one of the following:
    + Sign in to the shared account that was removed, then go to [https://console\.aws\.amazon\.com/organizations/home\#/invites](https://console.aws.amazon.com/organizations/home#/invites)
    + If you have access to the email message sent when you re\-invited the account, sign in to the removed account, then click the link in the message to navigate directly to the account invitation\.
    + If the shared account that was removed is not in another organization, sign into the account, open the AWS Organizations console and navigate to **Invitations**\.

 1. Sign in to the management account again, or reload the AWS Control Tower console if it's already open\.
-Navigate to **Landing zone settings** and choose **Repair** to repair the landing zone\.
+You'll see the **Landing zone drift** page\.
+Choose **Repair** to repair the landing zone\.

 1. Wait for the repair process to complete\.